 |Lindsay Ann Reid (2014) Ovidian Bibliofictions and the Tudor Book: Metamorphosing Classical Heroines in Late Medieval and Renaissance England.
 Aldershot: Ashgate.
 [Details]|

-|Lindsay Ann Reid (2014) 'Monstrosity, Multiplication, and Monument: “The Lamenting Lady” Margaret of Henneberg (and Her 365 Children) in Early Modern England' In: Andrea Wood and Brandy Schillace (eds).
-Birthing the Monster of Tomorrow: Unnatural Reproductions.
+|Lindsay Ann Reid (2014) ''Monstrosity, Monument and Multiplication: “The Lamenting Lady” Margaret of Henneberg (and Her 365 Children) in Early Modern England'' In: Andrea Wood and Brandy Schillace (eds).
+Unnatural Reproductions and Monstrosity: The Birth of the Monster in Literature, Film, and Media.
 London: Cambria.
 [Details]|

 Peer Reviewed Journals

 |Lindsay Ann Reid (2015) ''Teaching Caxton’s Prologue to Eneydos as an Introduction to Renaissance Literary Culture''.
 This Rough Magic, .
 [Details]|

 |Lindsay Ann Reid (2015) ''Two Echoes of Euphues in The Fair Maid of the Exchange''.
 Notes & Queries, 62 (2).
 [Details]|